UyTran0610/markdown-live-app/README.md

 ## Technical Features

 - **Dual-Pane Bidirectional Sync:** Side-by-side editing and preview with near-zero latency.
+- **Three View Modes & Resizable Panes:** Instantly switch between **Editor**, **Split**, and **Preview** from a toolbar dropdown, or drag the divider between the panes to any width — dragging it all the way to an edge switches modes automatically.
 - **GFM Alert Specifications:** Fully compatible with GitHub Markdown Alerts (`NOTE`, `TIP`, `IMPORTANT`, `WARNING`, `CAUTION`).
 - **LaTeX Math Rendering:** Integrated KaTeX parser for both inline (`$...$`) and block (`$$...$$`) math formulas.
 - **Diagrams as Code:** Integrated Mermaid.js engine supporting Flowcharts, Sequence Diagrams, and Entity Relationship Diagrams (ERDs).
 - **Code Syntax Highlighting:** Automatic detection and multi-language syntax formatting powered by Highlight.js.
 - **Dynamic Syntax Overlay:** Textarea synchronized with real-time Markdown syntax highlighting directly in the editor.
-- **Formatting Toolbar:** One-click toolbar above the editor for Headings, Lists, Bold, Italic, Strikethrough, Links, and Tables, so you can format Markdown without memorizing the syntax.
+- **Full Editing Toolkit:** A dedicated toolbar for Undo/Redo/Clear, Headings, Lists, Bold, Italic, Strikethrough, Links, Tables, inline HTML tags (Superscript, Subscript, `<kbd>`, `<mark>`), inline/block code, inline/block math, Blockquotes, and Mermaid diagram snippets — no need to memorize the syntax.
+- **Visual Table & Link Insertion:** Build tables by hovering a 5×5 grid (or pick a custom size for larger tables), and insert links through a dialog with separate text/URL fields.
+- **Live Character Counter:** The editor pane header shows a real-time character count as you type.
-- **Multi-Format Export:** Export content as Markdown (`.md`), Word (`.doc`, with Mermaid diagrams converted to images), or vector PDF (text remains selectable and copyable, not rasterized into images).
+- **Multi-Format Export:** Export content as Markdown (`.md`), standalone HTML (`.html`), Word (`.doc`, with Mermaid diagrams converted to images), or vector PDF (text remains selectable and copyable, not rasterized into images).
 - **File Import:** Open a local Markdown file (`.md`, `.markdown`, `.txt`) directly into the editor.
 - **Light/Dark Theme:** Automatic system theme detection, manual theme switching, and state persistence between sessions.
+- **Auto-Save Session:** Your Markdown content and last-used view mode are saved locally and restored automatically the next time you launch the app.

 ---